ib-77/rop3/README.md

 This library centers around a typed `Result[T]` that carries either a value or an error (and supports cancellations), plus small, testable building blocks to compose steps in single-value flows (`solo`), channel-based/concurrent flows (`mass`), and ergonomic helpers (`lite`).

+## Overview

+Railway Oriented Programming is a functional programming pattern for handling errors in a clean and composable way.
+This Go library implements ROP principles using generics, allowing you to build robust error handling pipelines.

+## Core Concepts

+Railway Oriented Programming visualizes program flow as a railway track:

+- Success Track: When operations succeed, they continue along the main track.
+- Failure Track: When operations fail, they switch to a parallel error track.

 ### Install

 ```bash